Ha-L0/Ha-L0.github.io/_posts/2022-10-31-[H4]-PG-VULNHUB-inclusiveness.md

 You are not a search engine!
 You can't read my robots.txt!
 ```

-It seems that the server is checking if we are a search engine.
+> It seems that the server is checking if we are a search engine.
+{: .prompt-danger }

 In the next step we try to access the `robots.txt` file with different `user-agent` parameters to check if one of them is a valid search engine.

 ### identifying a valid (search engine) user-agent string
-List of search engine user-agent strings from Google.
+List of search engine `user-agent` strings from `Google`.
 ```
 Mozilla/5.0 (compatible; bingbot/2.0 +http://www.bing.com/bingbot.htm)
 Mozilla/5.0 (compatible; bingbot/2.0; +http://www.bing.com/bingbot.htm)